 Brick chunks add weight and stability to heavy orchid pots.
-Brick is somewhat water retentive, increasing humidity for your orchids.
+However, you will want to find smaller sized pieces since it can be so heavy.
+This material is somewhat water retentive, which increases the humidity for your orchids.

-Cobblestone works well as an anchor in the bottom half of an orchid pot.
-The small, uneven rocks are heavy, which helps top-heavy orchids like dedrobiums stay upright.
-Cobblestone will not retain water, so help increase drainage properties of your orchid mix.
+Cobblestone also works well as an anchor in the bottom half of an orchid pot.
+The small, uneven rocks are heavy, which helps top-heavy orchids like dendrobiums stay upright.
+Cobblestone will not retain water, so you'll need help to increase the drainage properties of your orchid mix.

-You can use coconut coir alone, or as part of a custom orchid mix.
+You can use coconut coir—the fibrous middle core surrounding the fruit—alone or as part of a custom orchid mix.
 The long fibers absorb moisture, but also drain quickly, so orchid roots experience moist but not soggy growing conditions.

-A renewable resource, coconut chips come in different sizes to meet your needs as a standalone growing medium or a potting mix additive.
+A renewable resource, coconut husk chips come in different sizes to meet your needs, whether that's as a stand-alone growing medium or a potting mix additive.
 The chips decompose slowly, ensuring maximum air circulation for orchid roots.
-Orchid growers can also look for coco husk fiber plaques, which provide an excellent substrate for growing orchids on mounts.
+Many orchid growers also use cocoa husk fiber plaques, which provide an excellent substrate for growing orchids on mounts.

 Anyone with a vintage bottle of wine is familiar with the watertight qualities of cork.
 You can mix water-shedding cork with water-absorbing sphagnum moss or shredded bark for an ideal orchid mix.
 The larger cork chips offer many crevices for orchid roots to explore.